 Thinking of buying a new iPad?
 Then you've come to the right place.
-Here, we'll help you find out the best place to buy an iPad, whether you want the brand-new iPad Pro or iPad mini 4, or one of Apple's older iPads such as the iPad Air 2, original iPad Air 1, iPad mini 3 or iPad mini 2.
+Here, we'll help you find out the best place to buy an iPad, whether you want the new iPad Pro, the iPad mini 4, or one of Apple's older iPads such as the iPad Air 2, original iPad Air 1, iPad mini 3 or iPad mini 2.
 We also explore ways to get cheaper iPads through refurbishment services and by buying second-hand.

 Best cheap iPad deals UK: Which iPad model should you buy?

 We'll be assuming in this article that you've already made two key decisions: firstly, that you're going to buy an iPad, and secondly, which model you want.
 If we're getting ahead of ourselves, head over to our Best iPad buying guide 2016 article (condensed into a video below), which explains the differences between each of the iPads, measures their comparative processing speed and battery life performance, and walks you through the various buying options.
 We'll still be here when you get back.

 Finished?
 Great.
 Now we can talk about the best places to buy your chosen iPad.

 Best cheap iPad deals UK: Can you get an education discount on your iPad?

 Before moving on to the deals available for each model of iPad, let's briefly check whether you qualify for Apple's education/student discount, which will net you a small saving on the purchase - just £15 or so for most iPad models.
 (The saving is larger for Macs, incidentally, but it's still worth getting a few quid off your iPad if you qualify.)